-Crater Lake, itself, is a body of water of unbelievable blue occupying the crater of an extinct volcano.
+Crater Lake itself is a body of water 6 miles in diameter of unbelievable blue, occupying the crater of an extinct volcano.
 In this neighborhood the Cascades merge into a broad, irregular platform surmounted by volcanic cones.
 The cones vary greatly in size and are distributed without regularity.
 Each has been an active volcano.
-The fragments, blown out by violent eruption, have fallen upon the volcanic orifice from which they issued, and built up cinder cones.
+The fragments, blown out by violent eruption, have fallen upon the volcanic orifice from which they issued and built up cinder cones.